O365/python-o365/README.md

 ```

 ## Authentication
-You can only authenticate using oauth athentication as Microsoft deprecated basic auth on November 1st 2018.
+You can only authenticate using oauth authentication as Microsoft deprecated basic auth on November 1st 2018.

 Until version 3.0 this library was using a custom authentication mechanism.
 On 3.0 we moved to using msal to achieve the authentication.